Shingles In Babies: Symptoms, Causes, Diagnosis & Treatment

 Image: IStock

-Yes.
-These home remedies help alleviate discomfort and bring relief from irritation.
+Yes, along with prescribed medications, home care and home remedies can help alleviate discomfort and offer relief to babies.
 They have been recommended by experts and pediatricians (13):

-1. Dress babies in loose clothing: Since the blisters are itchy, dressing the baby in loose clothes helps prevent friction and thereby, reduce itchiness.
+1. Dress babies in loose clothing: Since the blisters are itchy, dressing the baby in loose clothes helps prevent friction and thereby, reduces itchiness.
+Also, make sure to keep the affected area clean and dry.

 1. Cold compresses: Soak a towel in water that is comfortably cold and gently compress the blisters.
 It will help numb the pain and relieve the irritation.
 You can perform cold compresses multiple times in a day.